hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-3.md

 Start the NiFi flow.
 Hold **control + mouse click** on the **AcquireHVACData** process group, then click the **start** option.

 ![started_acquirehvacdata_pg](assets/images/started_hvac_flow.jpg)

+Once NiFi writes your sensor data to HDFS, which you can check quickly by looking at the PutHDFS processors inside the process group, you can turn off the process group by holding **control + mouse click** on the **AcquireHVACData** process group, then choose **stop** option.

 ## Approach 3: Build a NiFi AcquireHVACData Process Group